 In bringing the tale of the Wiley team and its mentor to the silver screen with this winter's The Great Debaters, director and star Denzel Washington and his crew strove for authenticity, soundtracking the movie entirely with music penned before and popular in 1935, from gospel hymns to popular tunes spanning jazz, blues and folk genres.
 And much as Washington bears an uncanny resemblance to Tolson himself (second row center here), the modern musicians lending their talents to the project could easily be mistaken for the real deal.
 The nineteen tracks feature mix-and-match collaborations with Alvin "Youngblood" Hart, The Carolina Chocolate Drops (pictured above, bottom), Teenie Hodges and more, plus period recordings from Art Tatum, Marian Anderson and The Delmore Brothers.

-As previously reported, Sharon Jones (pictured above, top) will also make an appearance on the soundtrack and in the movie itself, taking her signature ’60s funk-and-soul throwback sound back even further.
+, Sharon Jones (pictured above, top) will also make an appearance on the soundtrack and in the movie itself, taking her signature ’60s funk-and-soul throwback sound back even further.
 In fact, if you haven’t been paying attention, you might have mistaken Jones & the Dap Kings’ 100 Days, 100 Nights for a long-lost gem just recently unearthed from the nether regions of some cobwebby Stax storage closet.
 Even those of us clued in to the modern-day marvel of the late-blooming soul-sister and her funky crew of instrumentalists suspect they’re privy to some kind of funk-fueled time machine technology, which they’ve most recently employed in the creation of the music video for their LP’s title track.
 (Sources claim the crackly vintage vibe was actually achieved with two old cameras bough off eBay for $50 each.)